Generative Machine Learning for Detector Response Modeling with a Conditional Normalizing Flow: Data Samples

 \subsection{Scenarios}

-In the \emph{correlation} scenario, detector responses for two photons were generated from the same set of detector response functions as in the \emph{baseline} scenario, but in a correlated manner.
-In the \emph{asymmetric response} scenario, detector responses for two photons were sampled independently from asymmetric resolution functions with a most probable value of 0.
+We test three different detector response scenarios, which differ in their definitions of the detector response function and the scheme for correlating detector responses between photons.
+These scenarios are detailed as follows:

-\paragraph{Baseline} the photon detector response function $f_{X}(\theta)$ is a normal distribution with a mean of zero and width of $R_{X}(\et, \eta, \mu)$.
+\paragraph{Baseline} The photon detector response function $f_{X}(\dx,\mu(\theta),\sigma(\theta))$ is a normal distribution with a mean of zero and width of $R_{X}(\et, \eta, \mu)$.
+The use of a normal distribution to model the detector response is a simplification in the case of the energy detector response, where a small asymmetry towards lower energy is present due to various instrumentation effects.
 For each of the two photons in the event, its detector response \dx was sampled from this normal distribution with true values of photon \et, $\eta$, and the event \m as input.
-The event \m was randomly sampled from a uniform distribution between 0 and 40.
+The event \m, shared by two photons, was randomly sampled from a uniform distribution between 0 and 40.
 In the baseline scenario, the detector responses are independent between photons and are normally distributed.

-\paragraph{Correlation} we generated detector responses for the two photons in a correlated manner.
-For a given observable $X$, we used the procedure described in the baseline scenario to create independent detector responses for the two photons (denoted as $R_1$ and $R_2$ respectively).
+\paragraph{Correlation} We generated detector responses for the two photons in a correlated manner.
+For a given observable $X$, we used the procedure described in the baseline scenario to create independent detector responses for the two photons (denoted as $\Delta_{X,1}$ and $\Delta_{X,2}$ respectively).
 The ordering of the photon is not critical, and we choose to order photons by their transverse energies.
 To introduce a correlation between the detector responses of two photons, we redefined the detector response for the second photon as follows:

-The parameter $\rho$ controls the correlation.
-To validate whether our generative model accurately captured the correlation, we created two target samples of events with $\rho$ set to 1.0 or 0.5.
+where the parameter $\rho$ controls the correlation.
+This parameterization does not aim to replicate any physical correlation scenario between the two photon detector responses.
+Instead, its purpose is to introduce a controlled correlation in the detector responses, thereby testing the performance of the normalizing flow method.
+To validate whether our generative model accurately captured the correlation, we created two target samples of events, setting the correlation parameter $\rho$ to either 1.0 or 0.5.